 5) From time to time, Streetwise Reports LLC and its directors, officers, employees or members of their families, as well as persons interviewed for articles and interviews on the site, may have a long or short position in securities mentioned.
 Directors, officers, employees or members of their immediate families are prohibited from making purchases and/or sales of those securities in the open market or otherwise from the time of the interview or the decision to write an article, until one week after the publication of the interview or article.
 As of the date of this article, officers and/or employees of Streetwise Reports LLC (including members of their household) own securities of Western Uranium & Vanadium Corp., a company mentioned in this article.

 This letter makes no guarantee or warranty on the accuracy or completeness of the data provided.
 Nothing contained herein is intended or shall be deemed to be investment advice, implied or otherwise.
 This letter represents my views and replicates trades that I am making but nothing more than that.
 Always consult your registered advisor to assist you with your investments.
 I accept no liability for any loss arising from the use of the data contained on this letter.
 Options and junior mining stocks contain a high level of risk that may result in the loss of part or all invested capital and therefore are suitable for experienced and professional investors and traders only.
 One should be familiar with the risks involved in junior mining and options trading and we recommend consulting a financial adviser if you feel you do not understand the risks involved.

-from The Gold Report – Streetwise Exclusive Articles Full Text https://www.streetwisereports.com/article/2018/08/19/historical-repetition-in-the-precious-metals-arena.html
+from The Gold Report – Streetwise Exclusive Articles Full Text https://www.streetwisereports.com/article/2018/10/14/volatility-breeds-contempt.html